neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 8. Implications for research:

-    - Find pattern and frameworks that allow for code reuse and the creation of middleware that can be used within many industries.
+    - Find patterns and frameworks that allow for code reuse and the creation of middleware that can be used within many industries.

 D. C. Schmidt and F. Buschmann, "Patterns, frameworks, and middleware: their synergistic relationships," _25th International Conference on Software Engineering, 2003.
 Proceedings._, Portland, OR, USA, 2003, pp. 694-704.